36mbMonster/Dean-s-Assist-2/README.md

 	1) Install dependencies
 	2) Download and install MinGW from the URL above
+		- Be sure that MinGW-gcc and make are selected in the installation dialog before finalizing the installation.
 	3) Update PATH
 		- Properties of Computer -> Advanced Settings -> Environment Variables
 		- Select "Path" and click edit